Don’t throw away empty boxes and ribbon spools, instead make this Tin Man with kids that is inspired by the Wizard of Oz.

 We got into the spirit of the movie though with a fun craft project inspired by it.
+Follow the instructions below to make your very own Tin Man out of recycled materials.

 - Whatever recycled materials you have on hand, we used the following